wazerstar/service-list-builder/README.md

   service-list-builder --config "lists.ini"
   ```

 - The scripts will be built in the **build** folder.
-[NSudo](https://github.com/M2Team/NSudo) is required to run the scripts with with **Enable All Privileges** checkbox enabled to prevent errors when writing to registry & renaming files
+[NSudo](https://github.com/M2Team/NSudo) is required to run the scripts with with **Enable All Privileges** checkbox enabled to prevent errors when writing to registry and renaming files

 ## Example